-Planting the Seeds of Inclusion Conference
+UW Oshkosh Planting the Seeds of Inclusion 2015 Conference: March 7, 2015

 Every March, the departments of Curriculum and Instruction, Literacy and Language, Special Education and Educational Leadership at the University of Wisconsin Oshkosh College of Education and Human Services host the Planting the Seeds of Inclusion conference to help support inclusive education.

 2015 Planting the Seeds of Inclusion Conference

 8 a.m.–3:45 p.m.

 Who should attend the Seeds of Inclusion Conference?